 Allowing an employee with a disability to use a personal need item or service in the workplace is a form of reasonable accommodation.
 For example, it would be a reasonable accommodation for an employer to permit an individual who is blind to use a guide dog at work, even though the employer would not be required to provide a guide dog for the employee.

 d.
 Do employers have to provide personal assistance services (PAS) under the ADA?
 The term PAS can include a wide variety of services.
 The Ticket-to-Work and Work Incentives Improvement Act defines PAS as "a range of services provided by 1 or more persons designed to assist an individual with a disability to perform daily living activities on or off the job that the individual would typically perform without assistance if the individual did not have a disability."
 Under the ADA, reasonable accommodation can include PAS in the form of work-related assistance, but generally does not include PAS in the form of personal attendant care at the work-site.
 Work-related PAS can include task-related assistance at work, such as readers, interpreters, help with lifting or reaching, page turners, a travel attendant to act as a sighted guide to assist a blind employee on occasional business trips, and re-assignment of non-essential duties to co-workers.
-For additional information, see Personal Assistance Services (PAS) in the Workplace.
+For additional information, see JAN's information on personal assistance in the workplace.

 e.
 Do employers have to provide personal attendant care for work-related travel?